SpaceXpanse/libspex/README.md

 meant as example and/or basis for more complex games.

-Similarly, [`nonfungible`](nonfungible/README.md) is a simple implementation of non-fungible assets on the Xaya platform.
+Similarly, [`nonfungible`](nonfungible/README.md) is a simple implementation of non-fungible assets on the SpaceXpanse Multiverse platform.
 It is useful as another example (of using the
 [SQLite integration](https://github.com/spacexpanse/libspex/blob/master/spexgame/sqlitegame.hpp)),
 for testing [Democrit](https://github.com/spacexpanse/democrit) but also as an actual